zephyrproject-rtos/zephyr/doc/connectivity/networking/api/lwm2m.rst

 LwM2M uses a simple resource model with the core set of objects and resources defined in the specification.

+The LwM2M library can be enabled with :kconfig:option:`CONFIG_LWM2M` Kconfig option.

 Example LwM2M object and resources: Device
 ******************************************